core-infra-svcs/dashboard-api-go/client/docs/AlertsApi.md

 func main() {
     networkId := "networkId_example" // string | Network ID
     t0 := "t0_example" // string | The beginning of the timespan for the data.
-The maximum lookback period is 365 days from today. (optional) t1 := "t1_example" // string | The end of the timespan for the data. t1 can be a maximum of 31 days after t0. (optional) timespan := float32(3.4) // float32 | The timespan for which the information will be fetched.
+The maximum lookback period is 731 days from today. (optional) t1 := "t1_example" // string | The end of the timespan for the data. t1 can be a maximum of 366 days after t0. (optional) timespan := float32(3.4) // float32 | The timespan for which the information will be fetched.
 If specifying timespan, do not specify parameters t0 and t1.
-The value must be in seconds and be less than or equal to 31 days.
-The default is 7 days. (optional) interval := int32(56) // int32 | The time interval in seconds for returned data.
-The valid intervals are: 86400, 604800.
-The default is 604800. (optional)
+The value must be in seconds and be less than or equal to 366 days.
+The default is 7 days.
+If interval is provided, the timespan will be autocalculated. (optional) interval := int32(56) // int32 | The time interval in seconds for returned data.
+The valid intervals are: 900, 3600, 86400, 604800, 2592000.
+The default is 604800.
+Interval is calculated if time params are provided. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)